 The Original Cortado

-Pour the espresso into a small cup or perhaps a Gibraltar glass that has angled edges and then add the steamed milk into the espresso.
-Add additional sugar if you like.
+- Pour the espresso into a small cup or perhaps a Gibraltar glass that has angled edges and then add the steamed milk into the espresso.
+Add sugar if you prefer a sweeter sip.